Vacant Property Rental Incentive Scheme

 Supporting documentation

-Applicants will need to provide supporting documentation to show that they meet the Vacant Property Rental Incentive Scheme criteria.
+Applicants must provide supporting documentation to show that they meet the Vacant Property Rental Incentive Scheme criteria.
+The following must be lodged with your application.

-A copy of the rates notice for both the owner's primary residence and the applicable rental property must be provided with your application.
+A copy of the rates notice for the owner's primary residence and the rental property the subject of this application (applicable property).
 If the owner’s primary residence is a rental, then you can provide a copy of the residential tenancy agreement.
 Where the applicable property is co-owned, a copy of the rates notice or rental agreement for each co-owners' primary residence is required.
+The rates notice/s and/or residential tenancy agreement/s must cover the entire ‘vacancy period’ (as defined previously).

 Residential tenancies